 Applications over £500 and those which require further discussion will be considered at our fortnightly Review Panel meetings.

 At the latest, we will aim give you a decision within five working days of the panel meeting.
 We may ask you for more information so we can look at your application again at a future meeting.

 Can I apply for more than one course?

 You can only apply for one course each month, but you can apply for different courses over several months.

 What courses are eligible?

-Can I get funding for a test, for example on trailers?
+Can I get funding for a test?

 Because this is a training fund, it doesn’t cover standalone tests, but you can apply for funding if your training course includes an assessment or test.

 What happens if I am unable to attend the course?

 If you fail to attend training with no reasonable notice, you may be liable for the full costs of the replacement booking.